Updated on October 31, 2022 by Sarina Tariq

 A rich supple calf leather that has been tanned with a special oil mixture for a soft, pliable feel.

 A brand of polychloroprene by DuPont®.
-It’s an extremely durable synthetic rubber that is lightweight and buoyant, and has an outstanding resistance to temperature, chlorine and general physical wear.
+It’s a very durable synthetic rubber that is lightweight and buoyant, and has an outstanding resistance to temperature, chlorine and general physical wear.

 Small knots of tangled fibers added intentionally to increase the fabric’s aesthetic appeal.
 The knots can be made from the same or different colour and material.